6. Delay all you can

 9. Get help from your home

 If you own a home, the equity may well be your biggest source of wealth.
-The two most common ways to tap it are taking a reverse mortgage or selling the home and downsizing, investing the profit in a retirement account.
+Two common ways to tap it are taking a reverse mortgage or selling the home and downsizing, investing the profit in a retirement account.

 10. Find a job with a pension